 369th Regiment Armory Building Restoration

-A landmark on the east side of New York’s Harlem neighborhood since 1924, the 369th Regiment Armory Building was the home of the state’s 369th Infantry Regiment, also known as the “Harlem Hellfighters,” who were the first Black Regiment within the National Guard that fought in World War I and World War II.
-The facility was designated a New York City landmark by the Landmarks Preservation Commission in 1985 and added to the New York State and National Registers of Historic Places in 1994.
+A prominent landmark in East Harlem since 1924, the 369th Regiment Armory Building served as the home of the famed “Harlem Hellfighters,” the first Black Regiment within the New York National Guard to fight in World War I and World War II.
+Recognized for its historic and cultural significance, the Armory was designated a New York City landmark in 1985 and later listed on both the New York State and National Registers of Historic Places.
+STV provided comprehensive architectural and engineering services to preserve and restore the building’s vibrant Art Deco east façade and address past repair deficiencies while implementing extensive environmental remediation.

 Restoring the iconic art deco architecture preserves both military and African American history